braddmg/Genomics-E.coli/README.md

 samtools faidx A1539.fa NODE_27_length_63054_cov_14.190061:21334-23845
 ```

-Those integron sequences were saved as fasta files and then annnotated with [Anvi’o](https://anvio.org) using COG14 and Pfam and subsequently analyzed with [MobMess](https://github.com/michaelkyu/MobMess) software.
+The identified integron sequences were saved as FASTA files, annotated with [Anvi’o](https://anvio.org) using COG14 and Pfam databases, and subsequently analyzed with [MobMess](https://github.com/michaelkyu/MobMess) software.

 ```bash
 anvi-script-reformat-fasta integrons.fasta \